Consumer Reports has no financial relationship with advertisers on this site.

 The CDC advises anyone who isn’t protected against measles, either through vaccination or past infection, to get vaccinated before traveling anywhere overseas.

 You'll need to see your doctor at least four to six weeks before you leave.
 That's because it may take that much time to complete a full course of the vaccine and to give your body time to build up immunity in response to the shot.
+See the CDC's recommendations for travelers of different ages and Consumer Reports' coverage of when a measles booster is warranted.

 Other Routine Shots

-Before any international trip, you should make sure you're up-to-date on all of your routine vaccines, not only measles-mumps-rubella (MMR) but also diphtheria-tetanus-pertussis (DTP), varicella (chickenpox), polio, and your yearly flu shot.
+Before any international trip, you should make sure you're up to date on all of your routine vaccines, not only measles-mumps-rubella (MMR) but also diphtheria-tetanus-pertussis (DTP), varicella (chickenpox), polio, and your yearly flu shot.

 Yellow fever is spread by the Aedes aegypti mosquito (the same one that spreads Zika, dengue, and chikungunya).
 Although the virus was eradicated from much of the world in the mid-1900s, it has re-emerged in recent years in parts of Africa and South America, including, most recently, Brazil.

 You definitely don't want to skip this shot.
 Yellow fever is a serious disease.
 The CDC estimates that it can be fatal in 15 to 20 percent of cases.
-Find out where the nearest clinic is (you can search online here) and make sure you budget enough time to visit.
+Find out where the nearest clinic is (you can search online here) and make sure you budget enough time to go.

 Hepatitis A and B

 Hepatitis A is a virus that causes liver disease.
-It spreads through contaminated food and through physical contact with an infected person, especially if the infected person doesn't wash his or her hands properly after using the bathroom.
+It spreads through contaminated food and through physical contact with an infected person, especially if that person doesn't wash his or her hands properly after using the bathroom.
 It's common among people who travel to developing countries, particularly those who visit rural areas, though it can also be spread in more modern tourist accommodations.

 The vaccine to prevent this virus—given in two doses, six months apart—is 100 percent effective, according to the CDC.